Shulk97/JPEG_detection_Resnet_SSD/README.md

-# INSA Rouen Project - Neural network for object detection in JPEG images
+# Neural networks for object detection in JPEG images

 This project aims to train a neural network to detect objects in JPEG images.
 Several architectures were trained for classification then the weights were used to fine-tune a SSD based network for object detection.
 This project was carried out as an optional project at INSA Rouen Normandy and was supervised by Benjamin Deguerre.